House of Representatives (Indonesia): Current composition

-The People's Representative Council has 575 members resulting from the 2019 legislative election.
-The representatives come from 9 political parties.
+The House of Representatives has 580 members resulting from the 2024 legislative election.
+The representatives come from 8 political parties factions.

+Parliamentary groups (Factions)

+In the House of Representatives of the Reepublic of Indonesia a faction or fraction (Indonesian: Fraksi, has a similarities to Fraktion in Germany) is a parliamentary group formed by members of the house based on their political party affiliation.
+Each political party that wins seats in the DPR forms its own faction, while smaller parties that do not meet the minimum membership requirement may combine to create a joint faction.

+Factions coordinate legislative work, determine members’ assignments in commissions and bodies, and shape party stances on legislation and government oversight.
+The number and composition of factions vary after each general election, depending on the political parties that pass the parliamentary threshold and win seats in the DPR.

 Structure

 Leadership

 The DPR leadership consist of a Speaker and four Deputy Speakers.
 The most recent Speaker's election was conducted under provisions of Law No. 13/2019 (Amendment) of the Law No. 17/2014 on the MPR, DPR, DPRD, and DPRD; popularly known as UU MD3.
 The Speaker's seat is reserved to the political party with largest number of representation in the chamber, and the four Deputy Speakership are reserved to the second, third, fourth, and fifth largest political parties respectively.